scientific-python/circleci-artifacts-redirector-action/README.md

 - The `if: "${{ github.event.context == 'ci/circleci: build_doc' }}"`
   conditional in the `job` is helpful to limit the number of redirector actions that your repo will run to avoid polluting your GitHub actions logs.
-The `circleci-jobs` should be labeled correspondingly.
+The `circleci-jobs` (below) should be labeled correspondingly.
 - The `artifact-path` should point to an artifact path from your CircleCI build.
 This is typically whatever follows the CircleCI artifact root path, for example `0/test_artifacts/root_artifact.md`.